History of USS Stockdale (DDG-106) in Timeline

 USS Stockdale (DDG-106)

-USS Stockdale (DDG-106) is an Arleigh Burke-class guided missile destroyer in the U.S. Navy, named after Vice Admiral James Bond Stockdale.
-Authorized in 2002, it was built by Bath Iron Works and christened by Stockdale's widow in 2008.
-Delivered to the Navy in September 2008, the ship transited the Panama Canal in March 2009 with Stockdale's family aboard.
-USS Stockdale was officially commissioned on April 18, 2009, at Port Hueneme.
+USS Stockdale (DDG-106) is a United States Navy Arleigh Burke-class Aegis guided missile destroyer, named in honor of Vice Admiral James Bond Stockdale.
+Authorized in 2002, she was built by Bath Iron Works and christened on 10 May 2008 by Stockdale's widow, Sybil.
+The ship was delivered to the Navy on 30 September 2008.
+In March 2009, Stockdale transited the Panama Canal, with Admiral Stockdale's family aboard.
+The USS Stockdale was officially commissioned on 18 April 2009 at Port Hueneme.

 In March 2009, USS Stockdale transited the Panama Canal.
 Admiral Stockdale's youngest son and grandchildren joined the ship for the trip.

-November 2010: Deployment in United States Seventh Fleet Area of Responsibility
+November 2010: Deployment to the United States Seventh Fleet Area of Responsibility

-In July 2011, USS Stockdale concluded her eight-month deployment in the United States Seventh Fleet Area of Responsibility, having made port calls at various locations including Guam, Malaysia, Cambodia, Thailand, Singapore, and South Korea.
+In July 2011, USS Stockdale concluded an eight-month deployment in the United States Seventh Fleet Area of Responsibility.

 July 2012: Participation in RIMPAC 2012

-In July 2012, USS Stockdale participated in the naval exercise RIMPAC 2012, which included maneuvers near the PMRF in Hawaii.
+In July 2012, the USS Stockdale participated in the naval exercise RIMPAC 2012, including maneuvers in the Kaulakahi Channel near the PMRF.

 July 2021: Departure from San Diego

-In July 2021, USS Stockdale departed from San Diego and joined Carrier Strike Group One.
+In July 2021, USS Stockdale departed San Diego and joined Carrier Strike Group One.

 January 2022: Discovery of Sonar Dome Damage

-On 21 January 2022, while inport Sasebo investigating a fuel tank crack, it was discovered that the Stockdale’s sonar dome was damaged.
+On 21 January 2022, while investigating a fuel tank crack in port Sasebo, damage to the USS Stockdale's sonar dome was discovered.
 Repairs were subsequently made in Yokosuka drydock.

 July 2022: Arrival at San Diego

-After repairs, in July 2022, USS Stockdale arrived back at San Diego.
+On 15 July 2022, USS Stockdale arrived at San Diego after repairs were completed.

-On 27 September 2024, while transiting the Red Sea with USS Spruance and USS Indianapolis, USS Stockdale was attacked by roughly two dozen missiles and drones launched by Iranian-backed Houthi rebels in Yemen.
-All projectiles were intercepted or missed their targets.
+On the morning of 27 September 2024, while transiting the Red Sea, the USS Stockdale, along with the USS Spruance and USS Indianapolis, was attacked by approximately two dozen missiles and drones launched by Iranian-backed Houthi rebels in Yemen.
+All projectiles were intercepted or missed, resulting in no damage.

-On 11 November 2024, the Houthis attacked the USS Spruance and USS Stockdale again, launching eight drones, five ballistic missiles and three cruise missiles.
-All projectiles were shot down, with the Stockdale using its five-inch gun to down one of the drones while transiting the Bab al-Mandeb Strait.
-There were no damages or casualties.
+On 11 November 2024, the USS Spruance and USS Stockdale were attacked again by Houthis, who launched eight drones, five ballistic missiles, and three cruise missiles at the destroyers.
+The destroyers shot down all projectiles, suffering no damage or casualties.
+The Stockdale used its five-inch gun to shoot down one drone while transiting the Bab el-Mandeb Strait.

 On 1 December 2024, while escorting three merchant vessels in the Gulf of Aden, the USS Stockdale and USS O'Kane were attacked by Houthis with three ballistic missiles, three drones, and one cruise missile.
 All projectiles were intercepted, and there were no damages or casualties.

-During her 2024-2025 deployment to the 5th Fleet, the USS Stockdale participated in more combat than any other U.S. Navy ship since the end of World War II.
+During her 2024–25 deployment to 5th fleet, Stockdale participated in more combat than any other U.S. Navy ship since the end of World War II.